xcomponent/appcontrol-documentation/README.md

 ## Q/A

-1. Does APP Control replace the monitoring tools (Nagios, Centreon, ...) ?
+1. Does APP Control replace the monitoring tools (Nagios, Centreon, Zabbix, ...) ?

 No, App Control is not intended to replace these tools.
 It is possible to rely on these probes and add additional action commands.
 Indeed, Check commands of App Control can be based of